 Bruises and (sometimes) scars

-As I and others have written over and again, severe, sustained workplace bullying can be destructive to personal health, livelihoods, and social relationships.
+As I and others have written over and again, severe, sustained workplace abuse can be destructive to personal health, livelihoods, and social relationships.
 The psychological injuries that sometimes result, such as depression and PTSD, are very real.
-The damage can spill into one’s home life, and indirectly affect the well-being of family and friends.
+The damage can spill into one’s home life, and adversely affect the well-being of family and friends.

 Politically (somewhat) varied